 Teens: About STDs

-If you're having sex, or thinking about having sex, you need to know about STDs (sexually transmitted diseases).
+If you're having sex, or thinking about having sex, you need to know about sexually transmitted diseases or STDs.
 STDs can cause serious health problems.
 And not all can be cured.
 But there are ways to protect yourself and others.

 It's simple.
-You catch an STD by having sex.
+You catch an STD by having sex with an infected partner.
 Some STDs spread when body fluids (semen, vaginal fluids, saliva, blood) get passed during sex.
 Others spread by touching infected areas.
 It doesn't matter what kind of sex it is.
 You can catch an STD if sex involves the mouth (oral sex), vagina (vaginal sex), or anus (anal sex).
 The risks of catching an STD are even higher if:

 But if you are having sex...

-Get checked if you think you have an STD—and get treated if you do.
+- Get checked if you think you have an STD so that you can be treated if you do.